Skip to content

 • ft-sdk >= 1.4.1

-• Confirm whether other third-party SDKs with crash capture functionality are used simultaneously.
-If so, initialize the observation SDK after other SDKs.
+• Confirm whether other third-party SDKs with Crash capture functionality are used simultaneously.
+If so, place the initialization method of the observation SDK after other SDKs.

 User Data Fields

-• Confirm correct calls to user data binding methods.
-In debug mode, you can track this issue through logs.
+• Confirm the correct call of user data binding methods.
+In debug mode, you can trace this issue via logs.

 [FT-SDK]FTRUMConfigManager com.demo D bindUserData xxxx